agarwalp-14/RTLDesign-UsingSKY130/README.md

 ![image](https://user-images.githubusercontent.com/86144443/123513327-50019f00-d6aa-11eb-8d47-e7615b22842e.png)

 Now we will write the netlist to a verilog file ternary_operator_mux_net.v Now we will do GLS.
-To do gls we need to invoke iverilog with verilog models, netlist and the testbench.
+To do gls we need to invoke iverilog with verilog models (primitives.v and sky130_fd_sc_hd.v), netlist and the testbench.

 ![image](https://user-images.githubusercontent.com/86144443/123513668-ea161700-d6ab-11eb-8160-13169f9314a3.png)